roniemicro/ci-project/README.md

 ### Use Composer

-[Download](https://github.com/roniemicro/ci-project/archive/v1.0.zip) or Clone this project first.
+[Download](https://github.com/roniemicro/ci-project/archive/v1.1.zip) and extract or Clone this project first.
 Go to downloaded directory.

 If you don't have [Composer][1] yet, download it following the instructions on http://getcomposer.org/ or just run the following command: